guenchi/loko/Documentation/interrupts.md

 # Interrupt handling in Loko Scheme

+## In brief

+Loko in essence treats device drivers as communicating sequential processes.
+IRQs from devices are treated as messages sent from the device to the driver.
+Requests to configure the device or transfer data between the device and the rest of the system is also done with messages.
+Device drivers are not fundamentally different from other Scheme programs.

+## Historical background

 This document uses the term *interrupt* to denote an interruption in the processor's normal execution sequence; *IRQ* to denote an interrupt from a hardware device and *trap* to denote an interrupt